The Xometry app works best with JavaScript enabled!

 Many grades of stainless steel can be laser-cut quickly and precisely as long as you have the right tools.
 Laser cutting offers various advantages over more traditional approaches — it prevents work hardening, applies minimal heat to the metal, and often necessitates no finishing processes.
 However, cutting stainless steel does require knowledge, care, and good equipment.
 This article is intended as a primer on how to do it right and avoid common pitfalls.

 Stainless steel is a broad term for austenitic, ferritic, precipitation, martensitic, and duplex (those with both austenitic and martensitic components) alloys.
-These alloys contain iron, carbon, chromium, and a range of other metallic alloying agents such as: nickel, molybdenum, copper, niobium, titanium, and aluminum.
-Intentional additions can also be non-metallic, such as: silicon, carbon, and sulfur.
+These alloys contain iron, carbon, chromium, and a range of other metallic alloying agents such as nickel, molybdenum, copper, niobium, titanium, and aluminum.
+Intentional additions can also be non-metallic, such as silicon, carbon, and sulfur.

 The result is a spectrum of properties.
 Some alloys are strongly magnetic while others are only weakly so or entirely non-magnetic.
 Some such steels are easy to work-harden while others barely change.
 And though “stainless steel” is rhetorically synonymous with corrosion resistance, some versions actually do not fare well on that front.

-What Are the Types of Laser Cuttable Stainless Steel?
+The Types of Laser Cuttable Stainless Steel

 All stainless steel alloys can be laser-cut given the proper machine settings, sufficient power, and the right controlled atmosphere.
 In general, the types of cuttable stainless steel are: